pi-base/data/spaces/weak-parallel-line-topology/properties/scattered.md

 property: scattered
 value: false
 ---
-all the basis elements are dense-in-itself
+all the basis elements are dense-in-themselves